divio/divio-cloud-docs/how-to/install-python-dependencies.rst

 If any dependency is *unpinned* (that is, a particular version is not specified in the application's requirements) ``pip`` will install the latest version it finds, even if a different version was previously installed.
-This can cause your your application to fail with an deployment error or worse, a runtime error, the next time it is built - *even if you didn't change anything in it yourself*.
+This can cause your application to fail with an deployment error or worse, a runtime error, the next time it is built - *even if you didn't change anything in it yourself*.

 To pin all dependencies, your application's requirements should be compiled to a complete list of explicitly specified package versions.
 This list should then be committed in the application repository, and not be changed until you need to